Must-See Attractions

 The 15 mile Youghal to Midleton Greenway is coming soon!

-With a route along the old railway line, commencing at the disused railway station near Youghal Beach, the Greenway is an exciting addition to Youghal’s growing attractions.
+The Greenway is an exciting addition to Youghal’s growing attractions.
+The route runs along the old railway line, commencing at the disused railway station near Youghal Beach.

 Youghal to Middleton Greenway east side.